 - Any property you have will be taken from you and stored until you are released.

 - You will get to make a phone call so you can call a member of your family, friend, or bondsman to arrange bail.

-- If you are expected to be released quickly, you might be able to keep wearing your own clothes, otherwise you you will have to wear a jail uniform – the jumpsuit.
+- If you are expected to be released quickly, you might be able to keep wearing your own clothes, otherwise you will have to wear a jail uniform – the jumpsuit.

 Have you ever been booked into jail?
 If you have, please share your experience so others can benefit from your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that could help other people that get arrested get through the procedure?

 Click here to tell about all about it